Typology-Study of Types

 The writer of the epistle to the Hebrews makes mention of this same idea more than once.
 In the eighth chapter as well as the tenth chapter he says something that pertains to this idea.

 (Concerning the OT and the Priesthood) who serve a copy (see hupodeigma) and shadow (see skia) of the heavenly things, just as Moses was warned by God when he was about to erect the tabernacle; for, "SEE," He says, "THAT YOU MAKE all things ACCORDING TO THE PATTERN (or type = tupos) WHICH WAS SHOWN YOU ON THE MOUNTAIN."
-(See note Hebrews 8:5)
+(He 8:5-note)

 (The Tabernacle) is a symbol (parabole [literally = a throwing beside] ~ our word parable) for the present time.
-Accordingly both gifts and sacrifices are offered which cannot make the worshiper perfect in conscience (See note Hebrews 9:9)
+Accordingly both gifts and sacrifices are offered which cannot make the worshiper perfect in conscience (He 9:9-note)

 WHAT IS